hcschuetz/pegeal/README.md

 ## Back-Ends

-... for lower-level code generation.

-... multiple implementations
+An algebra uses a back-end to actually generate lower-level code.

-Various types have a type parameter `T`, which is the type that the back-end uses to represent "symbolic values", that is, scalar variables in the target language.
+Various types have a type parameter `T`.
+It represents the type that the back-end uses to represent "symbolic values", that is, scalar variables in the target language.

 For example:
 - `Scalar<T>`: A scalar value, either a number known at code-generation time or a symbolic value.
-- `Var<T>` and its implementations: A scalar variable in the "source language", possibly backed by a scalar variable of type `T` in the "target language".
+- `Var<T>`: A scalar variable in the "source language", possibly (if the value cannot be determined at code-generation time) backed by a scalar variable of type `T` in the "target language".
 - `Multivector<T>`: A multivector whose component magnitudes are stored as `Var<T>`s.